 Doctors use diagnostic tests to find out a sarcoma's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor to decide what kind of treatment is best, and it can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-- How large is the primary tumor and where is it located?
-(Tumor, T)
+Tumor (T): How large is the primary tumor?
+Where is it located?

-- Has the tumor spread to the lymph nodes?
-(Node, N)
+Node (N): Has the tumor spread to the lymph nodes?
+If so, where and how many?

 Metastasis (M): Has the cancer spread to other parts of the body?
 If so, where and how much?

 TX: The primary tumor cannot be evaluated.

-N0: The cancer has not spread to the regional lymph nodes, or it is unknown if lymph nodes are involved.
+N0 (N plus zero): The cancer has not spread to the regional lymph nodes, or it is unknown if lymph nodes are involved.

 N1: The cancer has spread to the regional lymph nodes.

-Distant metastasis.
-The "M" in the TNM system indicates if the cancer has spread to other parts of the body.
+The "M" in the TNM system describes whether the cancer has spread to other parts of the body, called distant metastasis.

-M0: The cancer has not metastasized.
+M0 (M plus zero): The cancer has not metastasized.

-- How many tumor cells are dividing.
+Mitotic count: How many tumor cells are dividing.

-- How much of the tumor has cells that are dying.
+Tumor necrosis: How much of the tumor has cells that are dying.

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.

-Information about the tumor’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for sarcoma.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.